 When they tried opening a window, the window fell right off the wall, revealing it to be a fake with a safe behind it — even though they’d already thrown objects through the window, and yelled at the people outside.
 This was a moment of surreal humor, but it was also a clue.
-Like many old adventure games, Problem Sleuth features complicated object-based puzzles, and readers were soon trying to tie objects inside the room to ones outside, then move the window, or climb through the window, or most terrifyingly, push one dimension-defying open window through another.
+Like many old adventure games, Problem Sleuth features complicated object-based puzzles, and readers were soon trying to rope together objects inside the room with ones outside, or shake the window, or climb through the window, or, most terrifyingly, push one dimension-defying open window through another.

-The more demented Problem Sleuth’s physics got, the further Hussie pushed their limits.
-One item in game is a telescope that doesn’t magnify the objects behind it, but physically makes them larger; when readers realized they could reach through the telescope, it became considerably more useful.
-Another is a corset that can squeeze any objects into it: overloading the corset created a black hole, and Hussie deftly mixed technical information on Hawking radiation into his increasingly cosmic narrative.
+Hussie gamely met his audience’s challenges; the more demented Problem Sleuth’s physics got, the further he pushed their limits.
+He made an item in game a telescope that doesn’t magnify the objects behind it, but physically makes them larger, and let the readers find out what happened when they broke the lens and reached through it.
+Another was a corset that can squeeze any objects into it: overloading the corset created a black hole, and Hussie deftly mixed technical information on Hawking radiation into his increasingly cosmic narrative.
 The plot sprawled, abandoning the noir conceit for a galactic-scaled epic.
 By the end of its run, some Problem Sleuth updates were just maps of the universe (well, universes) where the story took place, so readers could keep up.

 The artwork had also drastically improved.
 Hussie started incorporating animation into his story, and though his art style remains based in simple drawings and copying and pasting, he’d remixed these doodles into legitimately exciting art.

 This is, perhaps, the hardest thing to believe about Problem Sleuth: it was good.
-It wasn’t just creative or interesting, a pure experiment in form.
-It’s exciting, and fun to read, with no clear division between the story and its own self-parody, the text and the commentary on the text.
-Absurd humor and twisted logic slid seamlessly into classic adventure; you laughed when characters were in mortal danger, and cheered when they used a bust of Snoop Dogg to escape.
+In description, it just sounds creative or interesting, a pure experiment in playing with paradoxical logic.
+But it’s legitimately exciting, and fun to read, with no clear division between the story and its own self-parody, the text and the commentary on the text.
+Absurd humor and twisted physics slid seamlessly into classic adventure; you laughed when characters were in mortal danger, and cheered when they used a bust of Snoop Dogg to escape.
 It was simultaneously utter nonsense and took itself completely seriously, and both aspects worked.

 While Jailbreak had taken a little over a hundred pages, Problem Sleuth would break a thousand.
 When it began, it had a few hundred readers from Hussie’s forums.
 It ended exactly one year after it began, on March 10th, 2009, with hundreds of thousands of fans.